spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configuration-process-flow-of-configurable-product.md

 ### Phase 1

-1. The customer is on the Cart page — the page with items that contains the product configuration.
+* The customer is on the Cart page—the page with items that contains the product configuration.
-2. The product configuration can be already complete or not.
+* The product configuration can be already complete or not.
-3. The item product configuration can be taken from one source only: Quote.
+* The item product configuration can be taken from one source only: Quote.
-4. The framework generates the URL that points to the gateway page with the following parameters.
+* The framework generates the URL that points to the gateway page with the following parameters.

 | PARAMETER                                      | VALUE | COMMENT |
 |------------------------------------------------|---|---|